cgarbin/cgarbin.github.io/_posts/2021-02-01-bias-data-science-machine-learning.md

 ## Bias by proxy

-{% newthought "The example above" %} is a case of "bias by proxy".
+The example above is a case of "bias by proxy".
 Even though it does not use race directly, other attributes (e.g. number of arrests), are influenced by race.
 They end up indirectly representing race in the prediction process.

 Another example of bias by proxy is in healthcare.
 [An algorithm to prescribe the amount of care used "money spent on healthcare so far" as a factor in predicting "how much healthcare will be needed in the future"](https://www.science.org/doi/10.1126/science.aax2342).
 The algorithm's goal was to identify unhealthy people and allocate resources (medical visits, etc.) to them.
 But it didn't have a clear-cut "this person is healthy/unhealthy" attribute in the dataset.
 To identify unhealthy people, it used "money spent on healthcare so far" as a proxy.
 In other words, it assumed that people who spent more money on healthcare are sicker in general, thus need to be allocated more healthcare resources in the future.